psgonza/bynario_posts/2017-06-05-issues-running-gpg-in-a-container.markdown

 gpg:               importadas: 1  (RSA: 1)
 ```

-So make sure all your ip:port flows are open, even for such a small thing as this one
+So make sure all your ip flows are open, even for such a small thing as this one...

 Take care out there!